elixir-europe/rdmkit/pages/tool_assembly/plant_phenomics_assembly.md

 * the findability of their data in plant specific (e.g. [FAIDARE](https://urgi.versailles.inrae.fr/faidare/)) or generic search portal (e.g. Google Data Search).
 * the long term reusability of their data.

-## How can you access the PlantPheno tool assembly?
+## How can you access the plant phenomics tool assembly?

 All the components of the PlantPheno tool assembly are publicly available and listed below, but many of them require registration.

-## The Plant Phenomics tools
+## The plant phenomics tools

 insert schema here